First look inside Disney's 'Avatar -- World of Pandora'

 Its bioluminescent alien world unfolded around the audience with an immersive 3-D I hadn't thought possible, even as a lifelong cinephile.

-As the credits rolled, I walked out of the theater eight years ago in a giddy haze, determined see it again as soon as possible.
+As the credits rolled, I walked out of the theater eight years ago in a giddy haze, determined to see it again as soon as possible.

 I got to relive that feeling this week on Avatar Flight of Passage, a virtual reality thrill ride and the crown jewel of the lovely "Pandora: The World of Avatar" themed area opening at Walt Disney World Resort's Animal Kingdom on Saturday.